cloudflare/cloudflare-docs/content/workers/wrangler/deprecations.md

 - **`main`**: _string_, optional

   The `main` field is used to specify an entry point to the Worker.
 It may be in the established service worker format[`], or the newer, preferred modules format[`].
-An entry point is now explicitly required, and can be configured either via the `main` field, or passed directly as a command line argument; e.g. `wrangler dev index.js`.
+An entry point is now explicitly required, and can be configured either via the `main` field, or passed directly as a command line argument; for example, `wrangler dev index.js`.
 This field replaces the legacy `build.upload.main` field (which only applied to modules format Workers).
 Read more at (ref:)[]

 - **`rules`**: _array_, optional